aetaix/ollami/README.md

 npm run dev
 ```

+> [!TIP]
-> Note : No need to add .env variable, the app will use the default Ollama server locally started while using the `ollama run` command.
+> No need to add .env variable, the app will use the default Ollama server locally started while using the `ollama run` command.
 By default the server is running on `http://127.0.0.1:11434`

 #### Explore Available Models